- Ardea purpurea

 Inlcudes: Cape Verde Purple Heron

-80-90 cm tall, with a 120-150 cm wingspan, weighing 0.5-1.3 kg.
-It is similar to the Grey Heron, but its plumage is a darker reddish-brown and the adults have a darker grey back.
+78–90 cm (30¾-35½ in) It is similar to the Grey Heron, but its plumage is a darker reddish-brown and the adults have a darker grey back.
 It has a narrower yellow bill, which is brighter in breeding adults.

 There are three or four subspecies:

-Reed beds or trees close to large lakes or other extensive wetlands.
 Shallow freshwaters with abundant vegetation, especially reedbeds, where usually breeds, also in mangroves in some areas.
+On passage and in winter in more open habitats, even grassland at times.

 It builds a nest made of sticks.